 How can Vedic meditation help?

-With Vedic meditation, our mind, body and nervous system are able to rest to profound levels.
-Our body’s innate intelligence is able to recognise the imbalances within our systems and begin to correct any distortions.
-Our nervous system is able to break through the over-stimulated programming we all experience.
+With Vedic meditation, our mind, body and nervous system can rest to profound levels.
+Our body’s innate intelligence can recognise the imbalances within our systems and begin to correct any distortions.
+Our nervous system can break through the over-stimulated programming we all experience.

 We begin to settle down to a more harmonised way of being, not just during the meditation, but throughout our day.

-Our mind is able to build new, more intelligent, inter-neuronal pathways that begin to free us from negative patterns and tendencies and the nervous system becomes cleansed of all our toxic memories and emotions.
+Our mind can build new, more intelligent, inter-neuronal pathways that begin to free us from negative patterns and tendencies and the nervous system becomes cleansed of all our toxic memories and emotions.

 When we process our stresses and achieve more integrated states of brainwave coherence, we become free to perceive more clearly and expansively.
 It is almost as if we buy ourselves a couple of extra seconds in which to have more thinking and reaction time.